Soroti Solar Power Station

 The Soroti Power Station is a 10 MW solar power plant in Uganda.
-It was the largest grid-connected, "privately-funded solar power plant in Sub-Saharan Africa, outside of South Africa" at its commissioning and until the Pilot Solar Power Plant (20MW) of The Xsabo Group in Kabulasoke (Kabulasoke Solar Power Station) in Central Uganda was completed and commissioned in January 2019.
+It was the largest grid-connected, "privately-funded solar power plant at opuyo, soroti district in uganda, outside of South Africa" at its commissioning and until the Pilot Solar Power Plant (20MW) of The Xsabo Group in Kabulasoke (Kabulasoke Solar Power Station) in Central Uganda was completed and commissioned in January 2019.

 Location

 The power station is located in Soroti District, southeast of the city of Soroti in the Eastern Region of Uganda, approximately 282 km by road north-east of Kampala, the country's capital and largest city.

-The geographical coordinates of Soroti Solar Power Station are

-1°41'06.0"N, 33°39'29.0"E (Latitude:1.685000; Longitude:33.658056).

 Overview

 The power station has a 10 megawatt capacity.
 Its output is sold directly to the Uganda Electricity Transmission Company Limited for integration into the national grid.
 The power is evacuated via a substation near the station.
 It has been estimated that the energy generated could power approximately 40,000 homes located near the station, thereby minimizing transmission losses.
 The power station, which consists of 32,680 photovoltaic panels, is Uganda's first grid-connected solar plant.
 The power station sits on 33 acre of land.